Unprecedented,

 "There

-civil liberties are being abused every day in the name
+liberties are being abused every day in the name of the war

-be told partly with interviews with experts, as we did
+with interviews with experts, as we did in Uncovered.
+But

-concepts.
-Civil liberties effect how we live our lives.
+not just abstract concepts.
+Civil liberties effect how we live

-Even a lot of conservatives agree that we’re seeing
+our lives.
+Even a lot of conservatives agree that we’re

-an enormous destruction of those liberties right now.
-Again,
+seeing an enormous destruction of those liberties right now.

 of the Bush administration."